 While at SLCC, Bridge Program students' academic progress is tracked and program participants are required to meet with an academic adviser at least once a semester.
 Bridge Program participants are also granted all regular UL-L student privileges while enrolled at SLCC.
 After transferring to UL-Lafayette, students will remain cross-enrolled at SLCC, making them eligible to receive a Certificate of General Studies upon earning 30 credits and an Associate degree after earning 60 credits as they continue to pursue a Bachelor's degree.

 In fall 2013, 84 students in the Bridge Program enrolled for courses at SLCC.
 Fall 2014 Bridge Program participation increased to 88 students referred by the University of Louisiana at Lafayette.
-Monitoring of the progress of these students and cohorts entering in subsequent semesters is on-going.
+In 2015, the Bridge Program participation count continued steady at 88 students.
+In total, UL-Lafayette referred approximately 1,500 students to SLCC who were ineligible for immediate or provisional admission to UL-L during the 2015-16 academic year.